-To learn about IMD, visit the site.
-You should download three PDFs from the site: "MBA Program Brochure," "MBA Class Profiles," and "Class and Placement Overview."
+To learn about IMD, visit the website.
+You should download three PDFs from the website: "MBA Program Brochure," "MBA Class Profiles," and "Class and Placement Overview."
 I will refer to these below.
 In addition, if possible, I suggest either attending an information session or visiting.
 Getting an alumni perspective would also be particularly helpful.
 Review the website completely and by all means read the MBA Diary to get IMD students' perspectives.
+Japanese applicants should also look at IMD Japan Club 2012.
 To learn about IMD faculty perspectives, please visit Tomorrrow's Challenges.

-7/6/09 UPDATE: I also suggest reading my Q&A with a member of the Class of 2009.
+7/6/09 UPDATE: I also suggest reading my Q&A with a former client who is a member of the Class of 2009.
 I think this interview will provide you with some key insights into IMD.

 IMD's small size sets it apart from other top programs, as its brochure states: "90 Exceptional People Who Will Shape The Future of Business."
 While it is not easy to get into IMD, it has an acceptance rate of 28%, it has an 86% yield, one of the highest yields worldwide.
 (If you get into IMD, chances are quite high that you will go there.)

 When you think about IMD, two keywords to focus on are "international" and "leadership."
-Based on my experience working with clients admitted there for both the Class of 2009 (See here for my client's testimonial) and Class of 2010 (See here for my client's testimonial), I can say that IMD is looking for those individuals who both already have and aspire to increased capacity in both being international and being leaders.
+Based on my experience working with clients admitted there for the Class of 2011 (See here for a testimonial), Class of 2010 (See here for my client's testimonial), and Class of 2009 (See here for my client's testimonial), I can say that IMD is looking for those individuals who both already have and aspire to increased capacity in both being international and being leaders.

 Like its bigger rival INSEAD, IMD is truly an international program with a very diverse student body and faculty.
 You can actually view all of the Class of 2009 as well as read a statistical summary of their backgrounds on PDFs found on the IMD site.
 Doing so will certainly help you understand that IMD students are incredibly diverse and multilingual.